boomikabe/UIUX-Website/README.md

 ## Setup for GitHub

-Replace `your-username` with your actual GitHub username before using the file.
+Replace `Boomika A` with your actual GitHub username before using the file.
 Save this content in a file named `README.md` in your project's root directory.
 This will provide a detailed overview and instructions for your project when viewed on GitHub.